guilliharold/guilliharold/README.md

 Outside of IT, I’m a volunteer firefighter with a strong passion for fire and emergency services.
 Giving back to my community and being part of a team that helps others is something I truly value.

 When I’m not working or volunteering, I indulge my love of cars—particularly as a fan and owner of the iconic Holden Commodore.

-I thrive in environments where I can learn, problem-solve and make a positive impact.